Drug-Free Communities Support Program

 Office of National Drug Control Policy (ONDCP) receives funding for the DFC Program from Congress through the Drug Free Communities Act of 1997 (Public Law 105-20) to provide support to community-based coalitions that have formed to address local youth substance use and its related consequences.
 The DFC Program was reauthorized through ONDCP’s Reauthorization Act of 2006 (Public Law 109-469).
 The latest reauthorization extends the program until 2012.
 Since 1998, ONDCP has awarded more than 2,000 DFC grants.
 Grants have been awarded to communities from every region in the nation and include rural, urban, suburban, and tribal communities.

-The DFC Program operates on a yearly grant cycle that starts with a Request for Applications (RFA) being posted in January of each year.
-The RFA, when open, is posted on Grants.gov and SAMSHA.gov and this website.
+The DFC Program operates on a yearly grant cycle that starts with a Funding Opportunity Announcement (FOA) being posted in January of each year.
+The FOA, when open, is posted on Grants.gov and SAMSHA.gov and this website.
 Community coalitions meeting all of the statutory eligibility requirements can apply during the open period for funding.
 DFC grants are awarded for five years with a maximum of 10 years.
 Coalitions can ask for up to $125,000 per year and must provide at least a one-to-one match (cash, in-kind, donations, but no Federal funds) each year, with increases in Years 8-10.

 What DFC Funds